 - Appointing Body: The entity (ACBL, District or Unit) that appoints, hires, or designates the Recorder.

 - Assistant Recorder: A person authorized to act on behalf of a Recorder.
-Unless otherwise noted every reference to a Recorder applies equally to an Assistant Recorder.
+Unless otherwise noted, every reference to a Recorder applies equally to an Assistant Recorder and a Temporary Recorder.

-- Complaint: A written accusation by an ACBL member, a non-member playing in an ACBL sanctioned event, ACBL management or a Unit or District alleging conduct in violation of CDR Section 3 and requesting that charges be made to the appropriate disciplinary body.
+- Complaint: A written accusation by an ACBL member, a non-member playing in an ACBL sanctioned event, ACBL management or a Unit or District alleging grounds for discipline outlined in CDR Section 3 and requesting that charges be made to the appropriate disciplinary body.

-- File: The collection of written or digitized documents that include the player memo, any response, all investigative notes and other documents.
+- File: The collection of written or digitized documents that include the Player Memo, any responses, all investigative notes and other relevant documents.

 - Recorder: The person with the ultimate responsibility for carrying out the duties outlined in these guidelines.

-- Reporter: The person who signs and files the player memo.
+- Reporter: The person who signs and files with the Recorder the Player Memo.

-- I. Temporary Recorder: A person authorized to act on behalf of a Recorder for a specified time period.
+- Temporary Recorder: A person authorized to act on behalf of a Recorder for a specified period of time.

 - With the exception of the ACBL National Recorder, a Recorder is an official of the Appointing Body.
 Such Recorder may be removed from office by whatever reasonable procedures are established by the Appointing Body.
 Each Appointing Body should establish procedures for appointment and replacement of Recorders, Assistant Recorders and Temporary Recorders.
 These procedures should be constructed to distance the position and person of Recorder from the political arena..

 - Recorder must be qualified to perform the duties outlined in these guidelines.
-These qualifications are not absolute.
+These attributes are not absolute.
 However, an ideal candidate will have the following: